jtsextonMITRE/nccoe-tls-visibility/source/D_Architecture.rst

 - **Key Governance Platform:** Security module performing storage and distribution of keys (e.g., discover, create, renew, provision, revoke, and destroy certificates and keys).
-Bounded-lifetime DH keys are pushed to the TLS server and passive decrypt device to provide real-time decryption.
-They are also stored for future use by decrypt solutions that work with captured encrypted sessions.
-Exported session keys and flow identification data are obtained from the Session Key Capture agent or the decrypt platform.
+Bounded-lifetime DH keys are pushed to the TLS server and passive decryption device to provide real-time decryption.
+They are also stored for future use by decryption solutions that work with captured encrypted sessions.
+Exported session keys and flow identification data are obtained from the Session Key Capture agent or the decryption platform.
 These keys enable real-time decryption and are stored for future use by decryption solutions that handle captured encrypted sessions.